department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/2023-11 Past Appointments Travel Reimbursement Generative Usability Study/conversation-guide.md

 - And how clear are the two options for filing a claim?
 - Ok, go ahead and continue.

-_**Participant is on travel questions 1 & 2:**_
+_**Participant is on travel questions 1 & 2 & 3:**_

-- For the purposes of this study, I'll have you answer "yes" to these questions, but what would you expect to happen if you selected “no” here?
+- For the purposes of this study, you can go ahead and answer "yes" to these questions.

-_**Participant is on travel question 3 - contact information:**_

-- I’ll have you pause here for a moment.
-Let’s pretend you were going through this and your address was wrong.
-What would you do?
-- And then what would you expect to happen?
-- Ok, go ahead and continue.

 _**Participant is on review page:**_